13 thrilling outdoor water parks where you can beat the summer heat

 Near Las Vegas, Cowabunga Bay has popular slides including Wild Surf, Point Panic, and Rock-A-Hoola bowl (Photo: Cowabunga Bay)

-Head to Cowabunga Bay outdoor waterpark, not far from surprisingly kid-friendly Las Vegas, to take on the world’s largest manmade parabolic wave on a giant slide called Wild Surf.
+Head to Cowabunga Bay outdoor water park, not far from surprisingly kid-friendly Las Vegas, to take on the world’s largest manmade parabolic wave on a giant slide called Wild Surf.
 Or for something tamer, bob in the Surf-a-Rama wave pool surrounded by a 1950s style drive-in movie theater.
 Other attractions at Cowabunga Bay include a fully enclosed pitch-black waterslide called Point Panic and the 300-foot-long Rock-A-Hoola bowl slide.

 11. Water Country USA